chelyabinsk/footexp/README.md

 | 30 <= odds < 200| 11 |
 | 200 <= odds <= 1000| 12 |

-Markov Chain is calculated from the chain of events using the function *markovchainFit*
+Markov Chain is calculated from the chain of events using the function *markovchainFit*.
+Alternatively, can try using Python package PyEMMA to calculate the transition matrix from the sample [http://www.emma-project.org/v2.2.7/api/generated/msmtools.estimation.transition_matrix.html].

 Following the Markov Chain calculation transition matrix is converted into the sparse matrix and then exported as a *dumb_sparse.mm*

 __NOTE: writeMM puts the dimensions of the matrix on the second line.
 This line confuses MATLAB so make sure to remove it!__